 Choosing hidden keywords is where I see the most cross-over between search on search engines and search on Amazon.
 What tools can you use on one for the other?

-I don’t disagree with those suggestions at all – but only for ideas or starting points.
+I don’t disagree with those suggestions at all – but only for generating ideas or starting points.

-The way people search on Amazon and the way Amazon surfaces results is different than Google, so the best way to populate and perpetuate this field is using data from Amazon or your own listings whenever possible.
+The way people search on Amazon and how Amazon surfaces results differ from Google, so the best way to populate and perpetuate this field is using data from Amazon or your own listings whenever possible.

-So a Search Terms Report, a client-provided list, product details, attributes, or features work best in terms of compliance and upkeep.
+That means a Search Terms Report, a client-provided list, product details, attributes, or features will work best in compliance and upkeep.

-Similar to search keyword lists or text ads, you can’t supply inaccurate or misleading information, promotions (like buy one get one), subjective claims, or profanity.
+Like search keyword lists or text ads, you can’t include inaccurate or misleading information, promotions (like buy one get one), subjective claims, or profanity.

-You’d use a single space to separate terms and nothing else, which again makes the search person in me cringe – I want to add that comma or semi colon so badly.
+You use a single space to separate terms and nothing else, which makes the search person in me cringe (I want to add that comma or semicolon so much).

-However, one big difference that I tend to forget as a search person, is that these hidden keywords don’t hold relevancy or scores or rank the same way we they do on Google – if you change them out regularly to keep up with incoming queries and impressions on Amazon, that’s a good thing.
+However, one big difference I tend to forget as a search person is that these hidden keywords don’t hold relevancy or scores or rank the same way they do on Google.

-You’re more likely to have a product page be listed in a search results page.
-Particularly if Amazon is finding some of the terms you submitted as not relevant or not using them.
+This is particularly true if Amazon is finding some of the terms you submitted as not relevant or not using them.
 If this is the case, replace them and re-submit.

 Adding Hidden Keywords

 Now that your hidden keywords are selected, it’s time to add them to your product.
 Here’s how to do that on a per product basis in the Amazon Seller Central UI.

-- Here you will see the “offer” tab – click on “keywords” to open the hidden keywords section
+- You will see the “offer” tab; click on “keywords” to open the hidden keywords section.

-It’s on the time-consuming side, but if you have an army of content writers or interns to do it for you, have at it.
+This can be time-consuming, but if you have an army of content writers or interns to do it for you, have at it.
 If not, you may want to brew a new pot of coffee because this could take a while.

-You may not like the re-assess and adjust time though, especially if you have a catalog size outside of a few hundred products.
+You may not like the re-assess and adjustment time, though, especially if you have a catalog size of more than a few hundred products.

-Unfortunately, the only way to really check whether your hidden keywords have been added is through random spot checks, and it’s incredibly manual.
+Unfortunately, the only way to check whether your hidden keywords have been added is through random spot checks.
+And unfortunately, this is a manual process.

 Copy the entire string from a search terms box (wait at least 24 hours after submittal before doing this), and search for it on Amazon.

-If the product listing still doesn’t appear, it may be that not all the terms you provided were used (there may have been an error, editorial or duplicate) or you need to keep going, through all five boxes.
+But what if the product listing still doesn’t appear?
+It may be that not all the terms you provided were used (there may have been an editorial or duplicate error), or you need to continue through all five boxes.

-I’ve seen where only one of the five boxes is picked up, indexed, and used.
-It’s not a great system in terms of being able to track and adjust.
+I’ve seen cases where only one of the five boxes is picked up, indexed, and used.
+As you can see, it’s not a great system in terms of being able to track and adjust.

-Fun tidbit: if you have a time machine or remember Yahoo SSP feeds (also known as paid inclusion) this whole process and indexation may ring a bell – sending content via a feed to supplement Yahoo organic search results, with possibly faster and more frequent information than a 2008 crawl.
+Fun tidbit: If you remember Yahoo SSP feeds (also known as paid inclusion), this process and indexation may ring a bell.
+In 2008, you sent content via a feed to supplement Yahoo organic search results meant possibly faster and more frequent information than a crawl.